FatimahSul/IoT/README.md

 ### Database
 <img src="Task3/db.png" width="400" >
 <br />
 I faced some issues connecting the sensor in Wokwi to my database since I am using a local server.
-So I used a code to generate accessible data... more details here >
+So I used a code to generate accessible data... more details <a href="https://github.com/FatimahSul/WEB-NLP/blob/main/README.md#task-4" > here </a>.

 ## Task 4